 2. Check your feet every day.
 Look for blisters, calluses, nail deformity, ulcers or open wounds.
 If you see callus formation, nail deformity, or have an open or draining wound, seek medical attention as these can lead to more serious problems.

 General Advice Be sure to watch for our post from Dr. Bohay later this month when he talks about treating foot and ankle pain.
-Until then, be good to your feet and follow this general advice from Dr. Marsh: “I usually give people three general rules for buying shoes: You can afford them.
-They’re comfortable.
-And they’re supportive and not flexible, like a flip-flop or ‘barefoot’ shoe.”
+Until then, be good to your feet and follow this general advice from Dr. Bohay: “Here are three general rules for buying shoes: they should be affordable, be comfortable, and be supportive and not flexible.”
 The other advice that applies to everyone is to maintain a healthy weight and stay active.
-“Your feet will do better when you keep the excess weight off and stay active versus being sedentary,” points out Dr. Marsh.
-“I always tell people that every pound you carry over your ideal body weight is like 10 pounds on your feet.
-Every pound makes a difference.”